ringcentral/ringcentral-embeddable/docs/integration/call-widget.md

 <!-- md:version 3.0.0 -->

-Call Widgets are a new capability of RingCentral Embeddable, allowing developers to inject dynamic, contextual content directly into the core RingCentral calling experience.
+Call Widgets are a powerful capability of RingCentral Embeddable, allowing developers to inject dynamic, contextual content directly into the core RingCentral calling experience.

 When a user is on a call, call widgets appear in the right-hand panel, enabling quick access to relevant information or actions—without leaving the call page.

 ![call-widget-case-demo](../assets/call-widget-case-demo.png)

-## Registering a call widget
+## Getting started

+### Enable side widget feature

 Before registering a widget, you must first enable the side widget feature: